Shlook69/StocksRobot/README.md

 - Show change in a stock's price since the last month
 - Show analysts' main recommendation on a stock
 - Send news links about a stock
-- Allows the user to follow stocks and saves a list of them as a JSON file on the bot's server
+- Allow the user to follow stocks and save a list of them as a JSON file on the bot's server

 ## What Was Used To Create StocksRobot
 - `Python 3`